The Best Food Proportions for Weight Loss

 On the other hand, you shouldn’t neglect the amount of protein in your breakfast.
 Eggs, for example, are a good choice.

-- You can combine rice with steamed or roasted vegetables and add a turkey breast, for example.
+- You can combine rice with steamed or roasted vegetables and then add a turkey breast, for example.

 - Foods like pasta, chickpeas, or quinoa are great choices for this time of day.